 Congratulations, you’ve just closed on your first new home!
 There are few things that are more exciting than making the leap from renting to being a first-time homeowner.
 Getting swept up in all the commotion and excitement is a wonderful feeling, but first-time homeowners are often known to lose sight of some important details that can cause mistakes to emerge, jeopardizing everything they’ve worked so hard to earn.

-The Stuart & Moffat team have put together a short list of things for new homeowners to be aware of about their roof, and how taking these simple steps can save you time, money, and effort as time goes on.
+As experienced roofers, the Stuart & Moffat team have put together a short list of things for new homeowners to be aware of about their roof, and how taking these simple steps can save you time, money, and effort as time goes on.

 Maintain your gutter system.

 Your roof’s gutters and drainpipes direct rainwater from the roof to the ground in a way that prevents flooding, pooling, and property damage.
-Not keeping an eye on them could lead to major consequences, as gutters with holes, gaps, or cracks can easily cause leaks of flooding right outside your home.
+Not keeping an eye on them could lead to major consequences, as gutters with holes, gaps, or cracks can easily cause leaks or flooding right outside your home.
 This has the potential to lead to things like foundation damage and erosion.

 Additionally, gutters that are filled with leaves and other debris, or are improperly sloped, will prevent overall drainage, which can cause water to seep under the shingles and damage your roof.